Associate Faculty Contract for Services Policy

 - RRU Learning and Teaching Model,

-- Instructional Skills Workshop(s) training (for associate faculty new to the instructional role), as well as any specialized training; e.g., classroom management, approaches to course development and design, etc.,
+- CTET professional development: Instructional Skills Workshop, Facilitating Learning Online training (for associate faculty new to the instructional role), as well as other specialized training, e.g., intercultural communication, classroom management, approaches to course development and design, etc.,

 - RRU Library and services offered,

-- navigating the University community (e.g., where to obtain assistance and other services),
+- orientation to the University community (e.g., where to obtain assistance and other services),

 - introduction to other faculty in the program or academic unit,